THIS TOUR IS NOW SOLD OUT

 - Tour book – includes a brief history of the countries to be visited, emergency details, maps and directions, accommodation information, and a very detailed, tailored account of recommended sights and visits for each day.
 The book effectively eliminates the need for any other guide books

-- Rally plaque and stickers for each car
+- Rally plaque, luggage tag, window sticker, pen/highlighter for each car

 - European road atlas for each car